kazuhitoyokoi/nr-handson-techxchange2025/linter.md

 ![](images/nrlint-function.png)

-In this code, variable `a` is node used.
-Therfore, after closing the node property UI, there is a warning on the linter tab of the side bar.
+In this code, the variable `a` is node used.
+Therefore, after closing the node property UI, a warning appears on the linter tab in the sidebar.

 ![](images/nrlint-function2.png)

 ## no-loops
-In flow-based development, developers sometimes creating loop of the flow.
-It is the same situation as infinity loop in the general programming languages.
-To avoid this situation, flow linter notify the warning of the looping flow.
-For example, when there are two function node which makes loop, the linter tab has warning message, "loop detected".
+In flow-based development, developers sometimes create loops in the flow.
+This is similar to an infinite loop in the general programming languages.
+To avoid this situation, the Flow Linter notifies looping flows.
+For example, if two function nodes create a loop, the Flow Linter tab displays a warning message, "loop detected".

 ![](images/nrlint-loop.png)

 ## no-overlapping-nodes
 There is another issue in flow-based development.
-When develpers put the nodes in the workspace, they put one node on the another node.
-In this case, we cannot see the node behind the other node.
-For this situation, flow linter shows the warning message, "Overlapping nodes" on the linter tab.
+When developers put the nodes in the workspace, they sometimes place one node on the another node.
+In this case, the node behind the other node is not visible.
+In this situation, the Flow Linter shows a warning message, "Overlapping nodes" on the linter tab.

 ![](images/nrlint-overlapping.png)

 ## no-unconnected-http-nodes
-In the Node-RED flow editor, the pair of http-in node and http response node is used to define the HTTP endpoint.
-If the only http-in node is used in the flow, the HTTP client cannnot recieved the response of the HTTP request.
-To notify the lack of pair, linter tab has the following messages.
+In the Node-RED flow editor, a pair of http-in and http response nodes is used to define an HTTP endpoint.
+If only an http-in node is used in the flow, the HTTP client cannnot recieve the response from the HTTP request.
+To notify the missing pair, the linter tab displays the following messages.

 ![](images/nrlint-httpinresponse.png)

 ## no-duplicate-http-in-urls
-In the one Node-RED environment, more than two REST APIs which has the same endpoints.
-If developer defines the same endpoint such as "/api" in the two http-in node, linter tab has alert message.
+In the one Node-RED environment, developer cannot define more than two REST APIs which has the same endpoints.
+If developer defines the same endpoint such as "/api" in the two http-in nodes, the linter tab displays an alert message.

 ![](images/nrlint-duplicatedhttpin.png)

 ## Conclusion
-Node-RED is visual programming tool to realize easy development.
-On the other hand, there are unexpected issues related to visual programming.
-The flow linter is one of the tool to solve the aspect.
+Node-RED is visual programming tool that makes development easy.
+However, there are unexpected issues related to visual programming.
+The Flow Linter is one of the tool that solves these issues.